soasme/soasme.github.com/_posts/technology/2014/2014-05-15-post-order-traversal.md

       }
     }

-This is the stack sequence for simple example, a with 2 children(b, c):
+Let's see the stack sequence for an example: a with 2 children(b, c):

     push a
     push b